farengeyt451/ngx-tippy-wrapper/README.md

 }
 ```

-## Multiple tippys on a single element
+## Multiple tooltips on a single element

-For using multiple tippys on a single element - nest elements with applied directive:
+For using multiple tippys on a single element - nest elements with applied `ngxTippy` directive:

 <!-- prettier-ignore-start -->
 ```html